Lamb Curry Recipe

 This lamb curry dish is reminiscent of a personal favorite restaurant in Little 5 Points (a neighborhood in Atlanta).
 Ah, strolling Memory Lane — lamb curry, you have our taste buds and our heart.

 Recipe Notes: Serves 4.
-Paleo-friendly.
+Paleo-friendly and Whole30-compliant.

 Prep Time: 20 min / Cook Time: 40 min / Total Time: 1 hr